mbernste/mbernste.github.io/_posts/2023-10-17-transformers.md

 In the next section, we will put all of these steps together and show how they can be performed in parallel using [matrix multiplication](https://mbernste.github.io/posts/matrix_multiplication/).

-The attention layer: putting it all together
+Putting it all together: The transformer layer
 ----------------------------------------------

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/transformers_intermediate_vectors.png" alt="drawing" width="500"/></center>